 Deferred outflows of resources are a consumption of net assets or net position that is applicable to a future reporting period.
-Deferred inflows of resources are an acquisition of net asset or net position that is applicable to a future reporting period.
+Deferred inflows of resources are an acquisition of a net asset or net position that is applicable to a future reporting period.
 Deferred outflows of resources and deferred inflows of resources are recorded in accordance with GASB Statement number 67 and 68.

 East Kern Cemetery District collects money from customers who pay in advance for burial plots and prepaid services.
-Since the revenues is not used until the time of burial, it is unearned until that time at which it becomes recognized as current year revenue.
-As of the June 30, 2023 and 2022, unearned revenue was \$254,197 and \$251,936, respectively.
+Since the revenues are not used until the time of burial, it is unearned until that time at which it becomes recognized as current year revenue.
+As of June 30, 2024 and 2023, unearned revenue was \$263,308 and \$254,197, respectively.